-I was approached recently by a man wanting to change careers and his photography goals altogether and (with the blessing of his family) pursue his love of this hobby with a career in wedding and portrait photography.
+I was approached recently by a man wanting to change careers.
+His photography goals were to (with the blessing of his family) pursue a career in wedding and portrait photography.
 He asked if there was anything I could do to help him on his way before they move back to the UK this year.

-He happened to catch me at a quiet time of the year for weddings (February) and I agreed to meet up with him for a chat and hopefully give some advice.
+He happened to catch me at a quiet time of the year for weddings (February).
+I agreed to meet up with him for a chat and hopefully give some advice.
 He may even assist me at my next wedding which is the best way to start out.

 Take your camera everywhere with you.
 For one, people around you will start to take you more seriously and may well start recommending you to their friends, secondly, you will undoubtedly come across situations where you can increase your portfolio.

 You may just be reading this book with the intention of simply improving your skills as a casual, hobbyist or part-time photographer.
 Even so, you will always find areas in which you can improve, especially as technology keeps throwing new and exciting "spanners" in the works.

 You may find that as you progress and improve, that you think "Hey!
 Why shouldn’t I make more of a career from this"?

 You may want to exhibit your work in a gallery or a local restaurant.
 Both are great ways to expose (or show off) your work to the public and you may well even sell a few.

 If you have got the bug bad enough for you to read this book/section, you are well on the way.
 Photography will probably stay with you for most of your life so enjoy it!

 Footnote: This book/section took over 6 months to get together, if you have found it in the least bit useful, maybe you would be so kind as to let us know by giving us a comment below.
 And or alternatively, please share this with your friends below!